kouts/systemjs-webpack/README.md

 # README #

-systemjs-webpack repository
+systemjs-webpack test repository

-### What is this repository for? ###

-This repository is a test for importing systemjs into a webpack build.
+### This repository is a test for importing systemjs into a webpack build. ###

 ## Usage
 ```sh